“Artistic growth and delicious food”| Art and painting workshops Tuscany, Provence, and the Caribbean

 Top-quality art workshops

 Since our painting courses consist of a maximum of 8 artists of all levels from beginners to advanced, we are able to offer personalized art instruction.
 Our aim is to help participants discover their own creative path.
 Also, Walk the Arts has worked with American Colleges and Universities providing special credit programs for their students.

-Many of our past participants considered our art workshops as fantastic art summers camps for adults because of the “totality of the experience embracing rigour” since everyone followed an exciting schedule and returned home with the intense feeling of having accomplished something in the act of painting.
+Many of our past participants considered our art workshops as fantastic art summers camps for adults because of the “totality of the experience embracing rigor” since everyone followed an exciting schedule and returned home with the intense feeling of having accomplished something in the act of painting.

 “In-depth learning about art, art history, and art theory,” wrote another participant; also true since knowing that everything is now being found on the Web (read our post), we can simply not afford to rehash first-hand information.
 Of course, we do help everyone to reach their desired colors and shapes, but through other more meaningful ways.